Modern Breast Implants Safe, Customizable Options for Your Ideal Look

 • Requires a slightly larger incision than saline implants

-• In the rare case of rupture, it would be a "silent" rupture - wouldn't deflate like saline
+• In the rare case of rupture, it would be a "silent" rupture—it wouldn't deflate like saline; we recommend routine imaging to assess the implant’s integrity

 Banner media